NomicFoundation/hardhat/docs/creating-modules-for-deployment.md

 Calls to `useModule` memoize the results object, assuming the same parameters are passed.
 Multiple calls to the same module with different parameters are banned.

-Only `CallableFuture` types can be returned when building a module, so contracts or libraries (not calls).
+Only contract or library types can be returned when building a module.

 ## Module parameters